 Depending on the space available for your pantry, water needs to be placed in a large plastic drum with a pump, in gallon jugs, in five-gallon buckets, or individual bottles.
 Whichever one of these alternatives best fits your needs should be applied.

-Furthermore, jars and cans need to be organized on shelves, lined up by type with labels facing forward.
+Furthermore, jars and cans must be organized on shelves, lined up by type with labels facing forward.
 This will help you with easy rotation.
 Rotation of foods in long-term storage should be done regularly as you buy new supplies.
 It keeps your long-term stores from spoiling.
 Expiration dates need to be routinely checked on your stored food and water.
 Any expired items should be thrown out.

 Non-perishable foods that can be eaten without refrigeration, water, and cooking are great for emergencies.
 You are free to pick any foods that your family likes.
-You can also consider including a few treats or any other comfort foods, which might help the family stay calm during the stressful time that comes after the emergency has struck.
+You can also consider including a few treats or other comfort foods, which might help the family stay calm during the stressful time after the emergency has struck.

 It should not be forgotten that you need to stock enough food to feed your family for at least three days.
 If there are any pets, emergency food should be included for them as well.